tip52/RequireProxy/README.md

+A tool that allows scripts that get "Cannot require RobloxScript from Non-RobloxScript Instance" to require via a level 2 script that returns the result.
+This tool also allows for functions to be called.
+Its a "proxy" between level 2 and level 3, and it uses bindable events to communicate.

 NOTE: THIS IS READ ONLY AS I DIDNT GET AROUND TO ADDING WRITE CAPABILITY TO THIS -> (you can call functions tho)
 -> this is due to how the table reconstruction works and shit across lua vms which is really gay